juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 A) intel Optane does Not have F6 drivers for other OS, Optane is a CPU HW Raid, without Drivers, other OS cannot detect the Optane RAID M.2 drive.

-Normal Optane appears as separated NVMe M.2 drive, and CPU join both drives, but this is Not a Normal Optane, Bios disables completely the Optane memory, also in Normal Optane, when you dissable the Optane, MAin drive Boots ok.
+Normal Optane appears as separated NVMe M.2 drive, and CPU join both drives, but this is Not Normal Optane, Bios disables completely the Optane memory, also in Normal Optane, when disable Optane, Main drive Boots ok.
-This does Not.
+This Optane Not.
 the question is why?

-B) InsydeH2O Bios has a Secret / Hidden Menu, does Not allow to Dissable Intel Optane by Factory Default.
+B) InsydeH2O Bios has a Secret / Hidden Menu, does Not allow to Disable Intel Optane.

 The Solution:
-Enter UEFI Bios by pressing [F2] in Boot, or in Advanced Windows Starttup, UEFI configuration option. inside the UEFI go to [Advanced] Tab, and press Ctrl+S
+Enter UEFI Bios by pressing [F2] in Boot, or in Advanced Windows Startup, UEFI configuration option. inside the UEFI go to [Advanced] Tab, and press Ctrl+S

-The hidden SATA menu will appear like Magic. and you can select Normal [AHCI] or [Intel RST with Optane] With AHCI UEFI Active is possible to install any other OS:
+The hidden SATA menu will appear like Magic. and you can select between Normal [AHCI] or [Intel RST with Optane] With AHCI UEFI Active is possible to install any other OS:
+M.2 or SSD is detected Normal.

-Linux, Windows8.1 "my favorite Windows", etc...
+in AHCI is possible to install Linux, Windows8.1 "my favorite Windows", etc...

-the other problem is Drivers for Touchpad, Bluetooth, Wifi, Ethernet, etc...
+other problem is Drivers for Touchpad, Bluetooth, Wifi, Ethernet, etc...
+Linux Kernet 5 has most drivers built-in.

-Newer computers with Insyde Bios, some have "Fake" RAM, you buy 8GB, remove the screws and surprice, has 1x 4GB RAM stick, maybe sticker has label Wrong? but if sticker is right, and has only 4GB of RAM, where are the other 4GB?
-Winmdows10 say it has 8GB of RAM, BUT...
-4GB are always busy doing Nothing in W10 & W11, Dr.strange..
+Newer computers with Insyde Bios, some have "Fake" RAM,
+example: you buy 8GB,
+remove the screws and surprise, has 1x 4GB RAM stick, maybe sticker has label Wrong? but if sticker is right, and has only 4GB of RAM, where are the other 4GB?
+Winmdows10 say it has 8GB of RAM, same as W11 BUT...
+4GB are always busy doing Nothing, Very strange.

-That was one of the reasons i decided to upgrade W10 to W11, and Delete W11. in W8.1 also shows 8GB of RAM, mmm mystery... but memory usage is normal: 0.8 GB
+That was one of the reasons i decided to upgrade W10 to W11, and Delete W11. in W8.1 also shows 8GB of RAM, a mystery... but memory usage is normal: 0.8 GB
 Now i can install AMD DataRam Ramdisk RamDrive for Temp folder.

 CPU-Z shows 1x stick of 4GB.
 where are the other 4GB ?
-unknwonw.
+unknown.
 maybe...
 Insyde UEFI Bios seems to borrow 4GB of NVMe to fake 8GB of RAM, Kingston 256GB M.2 shows 237GB Total, 221GB Free after Win8.1 Clean install.